Hello + Q&A

 By the end of 2018, I decided to up my photography game and purchased my first interchangeable lens camera – the Fujifilm X-T20 (my first true camera love!).
 This is where the fun really began!

 By February 2019, I did my first paid collaboration with a restaurant and in March 2019, I was booking paid photography and social media management jobs.
-This month, I also reached 10k followers on Instagram, which I had built from just 700 on the day that I started my blog 12 months earlier.
+That month, I also reached 10k followers on Instagram, which I had built from just 700 on the day that I started my blog 12 months earlier.

 Favourite brunch spot in Sydney?